listx/listx_blog/post/2014-09-22-parking-lot-problem.md

 ## Ruby

 I think it is time for some actual code.
-While I could explain how the Ruby version works, I feel that I have already expounded upon the problem at length above, so the code here should make intuitive sense.
+While I could explain how the Ruby version works, I feel that I have already expounded upon the problem enough above, so that the code here should make intuitive sense.

 ```{.ruby .numberLines}
 def get_parking_space(t)